pu2clr/RDA5807/README.md

 # SI470X Arduino Library

-It is an Arduini Library for Si4702/03 FM tuner family.
+It is an Arduini Library for RDA5807

 ## Contents